 It is important that all readers provide written feedback on the student's written documentation and Evaluative Criteria score sheets.
-Score sheets without feedback will be returned by the Program Specialist to the committee member.
-Readers are to provide the Program Specialist with the Evaluative Criteria score sheets for the Clinical and Theoretical Components either in person or via email by no later than 12:00 Noon on the Thursday of the 2 nd week before a student is to be notified of their results.
+Score sheets without feedback will be returned by the Graduate Programs Specialist to the committee member.
+Readers are to provide the Programs Specialist with the Evaluative Criteria score sheets for the Clinical and Theoretical Components either in person or via email by no later than 12:00 Noon on the Thursday of the 2 nd week before a student is to be notified of their results.
 This is important as it will allow time for comparison of the results of the scoring from the two readers and to determine if a third reader is needed.
 Written feedback on scoring sheets must be legible and written in ink or typed with no cross outs.
 Typed results are preferred.
-The GIPP Program Specialist will notify students of the result of the Clinical and Theoretical Components by 4:00 PM on the Thursday prior of the week before a student's scheduled Oral Exam.
+The Programs Specialist will notify students of the result of the Clinical and Theoretical Components by 4:00 PM on the Thursday prior of the week before a student's scheduled Oral Exam.
 Oral Exam: Oral Exam begins on time.
 Oral Exam is recorded.
-Chairperson ensures that the Final Honor Code is signed at the start of the Oral Exam.
-At the end of Oral Exam (if a student passes), student receives all papers and recordings, and is offered the recording of the exam.
-Chairperson will make a copy of the Oral Exam score sheets and the Summary of
+Chairperson ensures that the Final Honor Code is signed at the start of the Oral Exam

-- Qualifying Exam Results for the student at the end of the Oral Exam.
-Chairperson is responsible for returning to the Program Specialist the score sheets - Chairperson is responsible for returning to the Program Specialist the score sheets for the Oral Exam, Honor Code, and Summary of Qualifying Exam Results immediately after the exam.
+- o At the end of Oral Exam (if a student passes), student receives all papers and recordings, and is offered the recording of the exam. - o Chairperson will make a copy of the Oral Exam score sheets and the Summary of Qualifying Exam Results for the student at the end of the Oral Exam. - o Chairperson is responsible for returning to the Programs Specialist the score sheets for the Oral Exam, Honor Code, and Summary of Qualifying Exam Results immediately after the exam.